 Instructional examples and clarifications for reading, math, and science extended standards are available for teachers working with students taking the NeSA alternate assessments.
-The "Reading Standards with Extended Indicators and Instructional Clarifications," the "Math Standards with Extended Indicators and Instructional Clarifications," and the "Science Standards with Extended Indicators and Instructional Clarifications" are available at http://www.education.ne.gov/sped/instruction.html.
+The "Reading Standards with Extended Indicators and Instructional Clarifications," the "Math Standards with Extended Indicators and Instructional Clarifications," and the "Science Standards with Extended Indicators and Instructional Clarifications" are available on the NDE-Sped website.